 Meredith E. Rumble, PhD Print Friendly PageFaculty, University of Wisconsin School of Medicine and Public Health

-Dr. Rumble is a Psychologist and Clinical Assistant Professor at the University of Wisconsin School of Medicine and Public Health.
-She received an MA and PhD in clinical psychology from Duke University and completed her psychology residency at the Durham VA Medical Center.
-She is a clinical psychologist specializing in the assessment and treatment of insomnia, circadian rhythm disorders and other sleep disorders.
-She serves as the primary psychologist for Wisconsin Sleep.
-She also specializes in the treatment of mood and anxiety disorders.
+Dr. Rumble is a Psychologist and Assistant Professor at the University of Wisconsin School of Medicine and Public Health.
+She received an MA and PhD in clinical psychology from Duke University in Durham, NC, and completed her psychology residency at the Durham VA Medical Center.
+She specializes in the assessment and treatment of insomnia, circadian rhythm disorders and other sleep disorders, and she is the Director of the Behavioral Sleep Medicine Program.
+She also specializes in the treatment of mood and anxiety disorders and is the Adult Track Director for the Clinical Psychology Internship Training Program.

 UW Health Clinics